The Dispute Resolution Review: Netherlands

 The most well-known arbitration institution in the Netherlands is the Netherlands Arbitration Institute (NAI).
 The NAI administers both national and international arbitral proceedings in a wide range of fields.
-In addition, there are several specialised arbitration institutions, which focus on arbitrations related to specific industries.
-For example, the Board of Arbitration for the Construction Industry is often chosen as the preferred arbitration institution for national construction disputes.
+In addition, there are several specialised arbitration institutions.

 International arbitrations with a seat of arbitration in the Netherlands are mostly conducted under the arbitration rules of the ICC, UNCITRAL or the NAI.
 The Permanent Court of Arbitration, with its seat in the Peace Palace in The Hague, administers several arbitrations each year both in public international law and commercial arbitrations.

-The general legal climate in the Netherlands is characterised as arbitration-friendly and benefits from the consistent support of the government.
+The general legal climate in the Netherlands is characterised as arbitration-friendly, and benefits from the consistent support of the government.
 In addition, the Supreme Court is reluctant to approve or condone intervention in arbitral proceedings and awards.
-Recourse against a final arbitral award is only possible in proceedings to set aside an arbitral award (provided for in Articles 1064–1067 DCCP) or to revoke an award (Article 1068 DCCP).
+Recourse against a final arbitral award is only possible in proceedings to set aside an arbitral award or to revoke an award.
 To increase the efficient and timely resolution of a dispute, the proceedings for the setting aside and enforcement of arbitral awards are limited to one fact-finding instance: the Court of Appeal (and subsequently only subject to Supreme Court appeal, which by its nature is limited to errors of law).

-Parties to an arbitration agreement may obtain interim relief from the arbitral tribunal on the merits if it has already been constituted.
-It is also possible that parties agree that a separate arbitral tribunal has the power to award interim relief (e.g., by selecting arbitration rules that provide for such a separate tribunal, such as the ICC Arbitration Rules or the NAI Arbitration Rules).
-Interim measures can also be obtained through state court proceedings if the requested measure cannot be obtained in arbitration, or at least not fast enough.
+Parties to an arbitration agreement may obtain interim relief from the arbitral tribunal on the merits if it has already been constituted, or from a separate arbitral tribunal (e.g., by selecting arbitration rules that provide for such a separate tribunal, such as the ICC Arbitration Rules or the NAI Arbitration Rules).
+Interim measures can also be obtained through state court proceedings if a requested measure cannot be obtained in arbitration, or at least not fast enough.
 Pre-judgment attachments of assets can only be granted by the state court.
-As is the case for summary proceedings before the district court, parties may use standalone arbitral summary proceedings as their only means of dispute resolution and are not required to follow up with arbitral proceedings on the merits.

-A request to set aside an arbitral award must be made within three months after the award was sent, or within three months after leave for enforcement has been served on the award debtor (in which case only the debtor can make the request).
+A request to set aside an arbitral award must be made within three months after the award was sent, or within three months after leave for enforcement has been served on the award debtor.
 An arbitral award can only be set aside on a limited number of grounds.
 The Supreme Court has, time and again, ruled that the courts should act with restraint in setting aside arbitral awards.
 It has explicitly held that proceedings to set aside an award may not be used as an appeal in disguise and that the public interest in the effectiveness of arbitration requires that a court only sets aside an arbitral award in clear-cut cases.
 Grounds for setting aside are: